 Gratuity a) Represents benefits to employee on the basis of number of years of service rendered by employee.
-The employee is entitled to receive the same on retirement or resignation. '.
-Gratuity b) SCI has formed a trust for gratuity which is funded by the Company on a regular basis.
+The employee is entitled to receive the same on retirement or resignation. '. b) SCI has formed a trust for gratuity which is funded by the Company on a regular basis.
 The assets of the trust have been considered as plan assets. ii.
 Leave Encashment Represents unavailed leave to the credit of the employee and carried forward in accordance with terms of agreement. iii.
-Post Retirement Medical Benefit Scheme Represents benefits given to employees subsequent to retirement on the happening of any unforeseen event resulting in medical costs to the employee.
+Post Retirement Medical Benefit Scheme Represents benefits given to employees subsequent to retirem event resulting in medical costs to the employee.
+Represents benefits given to employees subsequent to retirement on the happening of any unforeseen event resulting in medical costs to the employee.